Closing Dinner Deal Toys: 5 Ways to Avoid Disaster

 It’s that gut-wrenching, staring-into-the-abyss sensation.

-The deal toys absolutely must be delivered in time for your closing dinner/lunch/client event—or whatever make-or-break deadline you’ve been given.
+The deal toys absolutely must arrive on time for your closing dinner/lunch/client event—or whatever make-or-break deadline you’ve been given.

-Are they still going to be there in time?
-And if they aren’t, what’re you going to do?
+Will they arrive in time?
+And if they don’t, what’re you going to do?

 Here are five time-tested tips for avoiding closing dinner catastrophes.

-1. Having Fragile Deal Toys Sent to Your Dinner/Event
+1. Shipping Fragile Closing Dinner Deal Toys to Your Event

-Certain deal toys should never be sent to a closing dinner or event.
+There are certain deal toys you should never send to a closing dinner or event.

 This applies to some crystal tombstones, but can also apply to any design—in Lucite, resin, pewter, wood etc.—with fragile components.